danieldrasdo/googleAnalyticsToMarketingCloud/README.md

 | transactionRevenuePerSession | Decimal | 20,10 | No |

 No nullables, empty default values.
 This assumes what makes an email unique is the campaign name and keyword combo.

+This also uses mailgun to email someone if there's ever an error.
+There are comments in the code that talk about this.